-An active, liquid trading market for our common stock may not develop for several reasons, including that the directors and their affiliates will retain a substantial ownership interest in the Company, and you may not be able to sell your common stock at or above the public offering price, or at all.
+An active, liquid trading market for our common stock may not develop for several reasons, including that the non-executive directors and their affiliates will retain a substantial ownership interest in the Company, and you may not be able to sell your common stock at or above the public offering price, or at all.

 Prior to this offering, there has been no public market for our common stock.
-In addition, our directors collectively currently own 31.5% of our issued and outstanding shares of common stock, and when aggregated with the holdings of their extended families and their affiliated entities, they collectively own 66.8% of our issued and outstanding shares of common stock.
-After completion of this offering, our directors collectively are expected to own 24.6% of our issued and outstanding shares of common stock, and when aggregated with the holdings of their extended families and their affiliated entities, they are expected to collectively own 53.1% of our issued and outstanding shares of common stock.
+In addition, our eleven non-executive directors collectively currently own 24.7% of our issued and outstanding shares of common stock, and when aggregated with the holdings of their extended families and their affiliated entities, they collectively own 66.8% of our issued and outstanding shares of common stock.
+After completion of this offering, our eleven non-executive directors collectively are expected to own 19.1% of our issued and outstanding shares of common stock, and when aggregated with the holdings of their extended families and their affiliated entities, they are expected to collectively own 53.2% of our issued and outstanding shares of common stock.
+This relatively concentrated ownership may result in a lack of liquidity for our shares of common stock.
 As a result, an active trading market for shares of our common stock may never develop or be sustained following this offering.
-If an active trading market does not develop, you may have difficulty selling your shares of the underwriters and may not be indicative of prices that will prevail in the open market following this offering.
+If an active trading market does not develop, you may have difficulty selling your shares of common stock at an attractive price, or at all.
+The public offering price for our common stock will be determined by negotiations between us and the representatives of the underwriters and may not be indicative of prices that will prevail in the open market following this offering.
 Consequently, you may not be able to sell your common stock at or above the public offering price or at any other price or at the time that you would like to sell.
-An inactive market may also impair our ability to raise capital by selling our common stock as consideration in an acquisition.
+An inactive market may also impair our ability to raise capital by selling our common stock and may impair our ability to expand our business by using our common stock as consideration in an acquisition.